Bapth-dej/jeudupendu/README.md

 ### Start the project

-Rrun the app in development mode with :
+Run the app in development mode with :

 ```sh
 yarn start